Jail Administrator: Mark Geouge

-A: Money orders for canteen will be accepted by mail only.
-All money orders must be made out to the Yancey County Jail with the inmates name on it.
-Also money can be put in the inmates accounts via the internet at www.jailatm.com.
+A: Money orders for the canteen will be accepted by mail only.
+All money orders must be made out to the Yancey County Jail with the inmate’s name on them.
+Also, money can be put in the inmate’s accounts via the internet at www.team3.inmatecanteen.com.

 Q. Can I bring an Inmate clothes?

-A: No. Upon entry detention facility will provide adequate undergarments for all inmates.
-Inmates may also purchase white t-shirts and thermal underwear from canteen provider.
+A: No. Upon entry, the detention facility will provide adequate undergarments for all inmates.
+Inmates may also purchase white t-shirts and thermal underwear from the canteen provider.